-Banixx works very well on rain rot (also called rain scald).
+Banixx is the product of choice for rain rot treatment (also called rain scald).
 The Horse Journal even commented that "inflamed areas quiet down quickly probably as a result of the good anti-microbial effect and non-irritating nature" of Banixx™ (Horse Journal, Dec 2009).

 To treat rain rot (also called rain scald) in horses, spray Banixx™ liberally against the direction of the hair.
 In order to get the full benefit of Banixx™, make sure you saturate the entire rain rot area, and DO NOT pick off the scabs.
 With consistent use (2-3 times daily) as a rain rot treatment for horses, you should begin to see results in 2-4 days.